"Good Food Spoils Children" - Is It Wrong To Skip Birthday Cake After Being Mom-Shamed By My Sister

 NTA - Your sister publicly shamed you for your baby eating crabreddit

 Social media has transformed how we perceive parenting, often leading to unrealistic standards.
-A study by the American Psychological Association found that social media platforms can amplify feelings of inadequacy, especially when parents compare their experiences to curated, idealized portrayals of others’ lives.
+Social media platforms can amplify feelings of inadequacy, especially when parents compare their experiences to curated, idealized portrayals of others’ lives.
 This constant comparison can lead to a phenomenon known as 'social media fatigue,' where parents feel overwhelmed and less confident in their choices.

 It's essential for parents to recognize that social media often reflects a highlight reel rather than the full spectrum of family life.
 Engaging in open dialogues with family members about these feelings can help mitigate the effects of social media pressure.